-The critical reasoning is one of the most important topics for the CAT.
+Critical reasoning is one of the most important topics for the CAT exam.
 The questions test the ability of the candidates to analyse logical arguments.
 Critical Reasoning baffles even the most proficient aptitude takers.
 The passages are cryptic, the answer choices are close and confusing and one never seems to be certain of their accuracy.
 In fact, Critical Reasoning seems to play a significant part in bringing scores down by fetching negative marks for you.

 Identify the Question first

 As mentioned above, we will take up each question type and have devoted articles to them later.
-Your first step towards acing critical reasoning questions begins by categorization of the problem.
-Many times the problem explicitly mentions the type in which case you simply require to pay attention to it and making a note.
+Your first step towards acing critical reasoning questions begins with the categorization of the problem.
+Many times the problem explicitly mentions the type in which case you are simply required to pay attention to it and make a note.